sapana-roehampton/OS-Coursework/week2.md

 - Keep the server inside the VirtualBox NAT network (no direct exposure to the internet)
 - Only run services that are necessary for coursework (no extra daemons)
 - Regularly check open ports using ss -tuln or netstat
-- Later, configure `fail2ban` to protect against SSH brute-force attacks
+- Later, configure fail2ban to protect against SSH brute-force attacks

-This checklist will be used in Weeks 4 and 5 when I implement and then verify each security control.
+This checklist will be used in later weeks to verify security configuration.

 ## 3. Threat Model